ki3l119/chess/README.md

 - An nginx server to host the `chess-client`.
 - A PostgreSQL database.

-The following environment variables are needed:
+The following environment variables can be set:

 - `DB_USER` - The username to be created for the PostgreSQL database.
 - `DB_PASSWORD`- The password for `DB_USER`.
 - `DB_DATABASE` - The name to be given to the chess database.
 - `SERVER_PORT` - The port to be used by the `chess-server` in the local machine.
 - `CLIENT_PORT`- The port to be used by the nginx server in the local machine.
+- `DISABLE_REGISTRATION` (Optional) - Set to `true` to disable form for user registration.
+Defaults to `false`.

 The containers can be started with the following command: